Skip to contents

 • create a barplot showing the effect sizes and 95% confidence intervals around them

 5. Create a header called “Which means are different?”.
-Use Tukey’s HSD test to determine which pairs of means differ at the \(\alpha = 0.05\) level.
+Use Tukey’s HSD test to determine which pairs of means differ at the α=0.05\alpha = 0.05 level.
 Include a few sentences indicating which pairs are different.
-If there is an inconsistency between the initial ANOVA results and the post-hoc comparisons, explain why that might be the case.
+If there is an inconsistency between the initial ANOVA results and the post-hoc comparisons, explain why that might be the case

-A few things to remember when creating the assignment:
+A few things to remember when finishing the exercise:

 • Be sure the output type is set to: output: html_document

-• Be sure to include your first and last name in the author section
+• Be sure to include your name in the author field of the header

 • Be sure to set echo = TRUE in all R chunks so we can see both your code and the output